-The big moment we’ve been talking about for years has finally arrived: KDHX is now located in its new home at the Larry J. Weir Center for Independent Media.
-“Wait, you moved an entire radio station?” you might be saying to yourself.
-Yes, it’s true.
+KDHX is now located in its new home at the Larry J. Weir Center for Independent Media.
 After 25+ years at 3504 Magnolia Avenue, we have moved to 3524 Washington Avenue in the heart of Grand Center.
-Our new, much larger spot houses the broadcast facilities for 88.1 KDHX, as well as the Magnolia Café and The Stage at KDHX.
-It will also contain the offices where we run KDHX.org and the Folk School (whose classes take place just down the street at 3323 Washington Avenue).
-And as we settle into our new digs, we know there are a whole lot of questions on everyone’s mind.
-Hey, what do you say we try to answer some of them now?
+This much larger spot houses the broadcast facilities for 88.1 KDHX, as well as the Magnolia Café and The Stage at KDHX.
+It also contains the offices where we run KDHX.org and the Folk School (whose classes take place just down the street at 3323 Washington Avenue).

 Q: What's the deal with the Magnolia Café?
 I can’t wait to check it out!

-A: We're officially open for business.
-Come on in through and from and .
-The café will be serving coffee, pastries, salads, sandwiches, and smoothies.
-Additionally, the café will also feature beer (including selections from local breweries), wine and liquor, and will be open when there's an event going on at The Stage.
+It serves coffee, pastries, salads, sandwiches, and smoothies.
+Additionally, the café also features beer (including selections from local breweries), wine and liquor, and will be open when there's an event going on at The Stage.
 The wi-fi is free, so stick around if you have time, or grab one of our to-go lunches.

 Q: I’ve got my coffee from the café, and I can’t wait to see The Stage at KDHX.
 What’s going on there, and when?

 A: The Stage at KDHX, also located inside the Larry J. Weir Center, will feature films and concerts, as well as other educational and community events.
 For the full schedule and details, visit the KDHX events page.

 Q: In addition to 88.1 FM, KDHX has an additional HD2 Digital Channel.
 When will that go on the air?